 Overtime Lawsuit Against The Lincoln Electric Company

 Federal law requires employers to pay overtime wages for any work hours over 40 in a week even if you are paid piece rate.
 Employers must include breaks of 20 minutes or less in your recorded hours of work, regardless of how you use the time.
 An employer can legally not pay you overtime only if you are exempted from the law.
-To find out whether you are entitled to overtime pay, call us tollfree at (866) 736-2046 or 866-797-6040.
+To find out whether you are entitled to overtime pay, call us tollfree at 866-797-6040.
 The call is free and confidential.

-The Spitz Law Firm, LLC has filed an overtime pay lawsuit on behalf of piece rate workers against The Lincoln Electric Company for violations of Federal overtime laws.
+Spitz, The Employee’s Law Firm has filed an overtime pay lawsuit on behalf of piece rate workers against The Lincoln Electric Company for violations of Federal overtime laws.
 Specifically, Plaintiff Eric Roby alleges that Lincoln automatically deducted 20 minutes a day from the daily hours worked by certain piece rate workers despite legal requirements that breaks of 20 or fewer minutes be compensated.
 Roby also alleges that Lincoln made this deduction regardless of whether employees took a break or not and further, that Lincoln did not tell piece rate employees about policies requiring employees to report when they did not take breaks and did not enforce these policies.
 Plaintiff also alleges that the breaks were too short legally and under the circumstances to qualify as a legal lunch period for which an employer does not need to pay wages.
 Plaintiff alleges that the automatic deductions resulted in the systematic underpayment of overtime because the time Lincoln recorded was short by 20 minutes each day.
 Plaintiff is asking the Court to award him and the class unpaid overtime wages and an equal amount of liquidated damages for failing to pay all overtime due.
 On December 28, 2018, the Court certified this case as a collective action.
 The case is Roby v.
 The Lincoln Electric Company, District Court for the Northern District of Ohio, No. 1:18cv0006.

 Answers to Common Questions